Toyota Dyna vs Hino Dutro Singapore Guide

 Scheduled Maintenance Requirements

-• Air Filter: Every 20,000 km or every 6 months (more frequent in dusty conditions)
+Air Filter Every 20,000 km or 6 months Included in service

 Common Issues and Prevention